Ben52684/idea_generator/README.md

 Ideas are automatically stored for future use.

 🙌 Acknowledgments
-OpenAI for their amazing ChatGPT API.
+OpenAI for their ChatGPT API.
-The open-source community for their contributions to tools and libraries.